 Aside from the obvious (don’t leave valuable possessions lying around your garden, as it's an open invitation to some) there are a number of things that can help to deter and prevent theft from garden sheds.

 Quality garden tools are worth looking after.
-And that starts with careful and clever storage in a shed or garage.
+Clever and careful storage is absolutely necessary.
 This not only keeps them and you safe from accidents, it also makes them easily accessible as and when you need them.
-Keeping tools tidy needn’t be an expensive project.